wazeerc/BetterYouTube/README.md

-# YouTube Scroll Fix Extension
+# Better Scroll for Youtube

 A Chrome extension that improves the YouTube viewing experience by adding scrollable containers for recommendations and comments sections, eliminating the need for infinite scroll.